 Courses are scheduled at times and locations that take into account the needs of working adults.
-Instructors are university faculty as well as those experienced in particular areas of the Telecommunications industry.
-Whenever possible, the Certificate Program in Telecommunications courses will be delivered to work sites. using telecommunications technology, taking in account the needs of working adults.
+Whenever possible, the Certificate Program in Telecommunications courses will be delivered to work sites using telecommunications technology, taking in account the needs of working adults.
 Instructors will be drawn from the regular university faculty and augmented by experienced practitioners from the Telecommunications industry.
 All credit earned in courses in this Certificate Program will be applicable to a planned Bachelor of Science Telecommunications degree program.

-Classes will begin in Fall, 1999 and may be completed within one calendar year by taking two classes each in the Fall 1999 and Spring 2000 terms, and one class during the 2000 Summer Session.
+Classes will begin in Fall, 2000 and may be completed within one calendar year by taking two classes each in the Fall 2000 and Spring 2001 terms, and one class during the 2001 Summer Session.